LISE-B26/b26_toolkit/README.md

 ``` >>> PyLabControl --export <file_path> ```

-in the windows commandline interface, where `<file_path>` is a valid path to save the exported scripts and instruments to.
+in the windows commandline interface, where `<file_path>` is a valid path to save the exported scripts and instruments.
 The instruments and scripts that were able to be exported will then be located at that file path, and could be imported into the PyLabControl GUI.